-- The construction phase and EM&A programme of the Project commenced on 12 March 2012.
-8.1.1 - 8.1.2 For impact air quality monitoring, all 1-Hour TSP and 24-hour TSP results were below the Action and Limit Level in the reporting month. - 8.1.3 For construction noise, no exceedance was recorded at all monitoring stations in the reporting period. - During Mid-ebb tide on 15 August 2014, surface and middle DO in mg L-1 recorded at IS(Mf)11, IS10 8.1.4 and SR5 mid-ebb tide; bottom DO in mg L-1 recorded at IS(Mf)11 and IS10 exceeded the Action Level.
-During mid-flood tide on 15 August 2014, surface and middle DO in mg L-1 recorded at IS(Mf)11, IS10, SR5, SR6 and SR7 during mid-flood tide; bottom DO in mg L1 recorded at IS(Mf)11, IS10, SR5 and SR6 during mid-flood tide exceeded the Action Level.
-After investigation, it is unlikely that the DO exceedances are related the marine construction activities of this Contract. - 8.1.5 A total of eight sightings were made, four "opportunistic" and four "on effort".
-Five sightings were made on the 4th of August in NWL and three sightings were made on 25th August in NWL.
-A total of twentyfive individuals were sighted from the two impact dolphin surveys in the reporting period.
-Sighting details are summarised and plotted in Appendix K and Figure 5c, respectively. - 8.1.6 Behaviour: Of the eight sightings, three groups were feeding, two group was travelling, one group was resting (categorized ad "Other") and two groups were engaged in multiple activities, both of which comprised feeding and surface active behaviours.
-The locations of sighting with different behaviour are mapped in Figure 5d. - 8.1.7 One calf was seen in August 2014; its mother was not identified.
-The location of sighting with calf is mapped in Figure 5e. - 8.1.8 One limit level exceedance for dolphin monitoring for the quarterly monitoring period (June - August 2014) has been recorded.
-Investigation report will be provided in the quarterly report (June - August 2014). - 8.1.9 Environmental site inspection was carried out 4 times in August 2014.
-Recommendations on remedial actions were given to the Contractors for the deficiencies identified during the site audits. - 8.1.10 One environmental complaint has been received in August 2014.
-As informed by the Contractor on 22 Aug 2014, EPD referred a complainant to this Contract on 21 August 2014, the complainant raised concern about uncovered sand barges at the sea area outside Melody Garden, Tuen Mun, sand were brought to inside of houses by wind and also causing the vicinity to be covered with sand and dust.
-After investigation, there is no adequate information to conclude the observed impact is related to this Contract. - 8.1.11 No notification summons and successful prosecution was received in the reporting period.
+- 8.1.1 The construction phase and EM&A programme of the Project commenced on 12 March 2012. - 8.1.2 For impact air quality monitoring, all 1-Hour TSP and 24-hour TSP results were below the Action and Limit Level in the reporting month. - 8.1.3 For construction noise, no exceedance was recorded at all monitoring stations in the reporting period. - 8.1.4 Total of (4) four Action Level Exceedances of SS were recorded in this reporting month.
+(1) One Action Level Exceedance of SS at IS8 at mid-flood tide on 5 September 2014, (2) Two Action Level Exceedances of SS at IS5 and SR3 respectively at Mid-Ebb tide were recorded on 10 September 2014 and (1) one Action level exceedance of SS were recorded at SR10B(N) at Mid-Flood tide on 12 September 2014.
+After investigation, the exceedances was considered to be non-project related. - 8.1.5 A total of six sightings were made, three "on effort" and three "opportunistic".
+Two sightings were made on the 22 September 2014 in NWL and four sightings were made on 29 September 2014 also in NWL.
+A total of twenty-two individuals were sighted from the two impact dolphin surveys in the reporting period.
+Sighting details are summarised and plotted in Appendix K and Figure 5c, respectively. - 8.1.6 Behaviour: Of the six sightings, three groups were feeding, one in association with a purse seine trawler, two groups were travelling, one group was engaged in multiple activities, which comprised feeding and surface active behaviours.
+The locations of sighting with different behaviour are mapped in Figure 5d. - 8.1.7 Two calves were recorded in September 2014, however, only one calf came close enough to photograph and it's mother has not been identified.
+The location of sighting with calf is mapped in Figure 5e. - 8.1.8 Environmental site inspection was carried out 4 times in September 2014.
+Recommendations on remedial actions were given to the Contractors for the deficiencies identified during the site audits. - 8.1.9 Three environmental complaints have been received in September 2014. - 8.1.10 No notification summons and successful prosecution was received in the reporting period.